 Palpable signs are attributable to pulmonary hypertension and RV hypertrophy.
 They include a palpable pulmonic component (P2) of the 2nd heart sound (S2) at the left upper sternal border and a sustained RV impulse that is increased in amplitude at the left middle and lower sternal border.

 On auscultation, the 1st heart sound (S1) is normal.
 The S2 may be split or single.
 When split, P2 may be loud and audible shortly after the aortic component of S2 (A2) because of pulmonary hypertension, or P2 may be delayed because of increased RV stroke volume.
 S2 may be single because of prompt pulmonic valve closing with a merged A2-P2 or, rarely, because of congenital absence of the pulmonic valve.
 An RV 3rd heart sound (S3), 4th heart sound (S4), or both may be audible with RV dysfunction–induced HF or RV hypertrophy; these sounds can be distinguished from left ventricular heart sounds because they are located at the left parasternal 4th intercostal space and because they grow louder with inspiration.

 PR is usually incidentally detected during a physical examination or Doppler echocardiography done for other reasons.
 Mild PR is a normal echocardiographic finding that requires no action.
-An ECG and chest x-ray are obtained.
-Either may show signs of RV hypertrophy; chest x-ray typically shows evidence of conditions underlying pulmonary hypertension.
+An ECG and chest x-ray are usually obtained.
+ECG may show signs of RV hypertrophy; chest x-ray may show RV enlargement and evidence of conditions underlying pulmonary hypertension.